kevincerda/hrla22-front-end-capstone/README.md

 A ratings &amp; reviews component for a marketplace product page.
 Developed for my Front-End Capstone project at Hack Reactor.

 Each member on our dev team selected a component to reproduce from Amazon's product page and developed it independently as a microservice.
-We rendered them all together through a proxy server and deployed them independent AWS EC2 instances.
+We rendered them all together through a proxy server and deployed them on independent AWS EC2 instances.

 ## Technologies Used